santosfamilyfoundation/TrafficGUIs/README.md

 #### Unix Installation

 The recommended way to run this project on Unix is using Miniconda.
 You can install Miniconda from [here](https://conda.io/miniconda.html).
 Be sure to install the Python 2.7 version.
 Install it to `~/miniconda2` when prompted and let the installer prepend the location to your PATH.
+Install with `bash Miniconda2-latest-Linux-x86_64.sh`, DO NOT USE `sudo`.

+For the next steps, you may need to restart Terminal, or reload `~/.bashrc` by executing `. ~/.bashrc`.

 #### Windows Installation